abbodi1406/vcredist/README.md

 VisualCppRedist_AIO_x86_x64.exe /aiA /gm2
 ```

-- **/y** give the same default behavior, but without the beginning prompt and the finish message
+- **/y** gives the same default behavior, but without the beginning prompt and the finish message

 - only **/sfxlang** and **/gm2** can be specified with other switches
 if other switches are specified together, only the latest will have an effect.
 Example, this will only install Extra VB/C package: